curbengh/tracking-filter/README.md

 ## See also

-- [Blokada version](https://blokada.org/blocklists/ddgtrackerradar/standard/hosts.txt) can block more tracking links but with more false positives.
+- [Blokada version](https://blokada.org/blocklists/ddgtrackerradar/standard/hosts.txt) can block more tracking domains but with more false positives.
 [More details](https://community.blokada.org/t/introducing-duckduckgo-tracker-radar-to-blokada/469)

 ## License